RazorPhaser/angular-tutorial/src/chapters/chapter13-bonus-login-features.md

     ```TypeScript
     email: string;
     id: string;
-    createdAt: Date;
+    createdAt: Number;
-    updatedAt: Date;
+    updatedAt: Number;
     ```

-1. Within the User class and before the fields we just added, create a constructor that requires an email and make an id field optional (hint: the `?` makes the parameter optional)
+1. Within the User class and after the fields we just added, create a constructor that requires an email and make an id field optional (hint: the `?` makes the parameter optional)

     ```TypeScript
-    constructor(email: string, id?: string, createdAt?: Date, updatedAt?: Date){
+   constructor(email: string, id?: string, createdAt?: Date, updatedAt?: Date) {
         this.email = email;
         this.id = id;
-        this.createdAt = createdAt ? createdAt : new Date();
+        this.createdAt = createdAt ? createdAt.getTime() : new Date().getTime();
-        this.updatedAt = updatedAt ? updatedAt : new Date();
+        this.updatedAt = updatedAt ? updatedAt.getTime() : new Date().getTime();
     }
     ```